byui-cse/itm300-course/source/module-02/project-lab.md

 * Use the vockey for your keypair
 * Use the vehicleapp-vpc VPC
 * place the EC2 instance in the vehicleapp-subnet-public1 subnet.
-* Auto assign an IP address
+* No not auto assign an IP address
 * Create a security Group and name it vehicle-sg
     * Enable ports 80, 443, and 22 all from anywhere